On the Quasitrace Problem and a Characterization of W*-algebras: Background

+One can decompose the Type I$_\text{fin}$ AW*-algebras further, by showing that they are direct sums of Type I$_n$ AW*-algebras, where $n \in \mathbb{N}.$ Kaplansky showed \cite{Kap52} that if $\A$ is an AW*-algebra of Type I$_n$ then it is isomorphic to $M_n(\mathcal{Z}(\A))$.
+In particular, a Type I$_n$ AW*-factor is of the form $M_n(\mathbb{C})$.

-For \AW-algebras, being purely infinite is a strictly stronger property than being properly infinite.
-When we refer to a \emph{properly infinite \AW-algebra}, we mean an \AW-algebra that can only have direct summands of Type I$_\infty$, Type II$_\infty$, and/or Type III.
-It is useful to know that, in any properly infinite \AW-algebra, there exists $p \in \Proj(\mathcal{A})$ such that $1 \sim p \sim 1-p$.
+For AW*-algebras, being purely infinite is a strictly stronger property than being properly infinite.
+When we refer to a \emph{properly infinite AW*-algebra}, we mean an AW*-algebra that can only have direct summands of Type I$_\infty$, Type II$_\infty$, and/or Type III.
+It is useful to know that, in any properly infinite AW*-algebra, there exists $p \in \Proj(\mathcal{A})$ such that $1 \sim p \sim 1-p$.

+We refer to any AW*-algebra without a Type III direct summand as a \emph{semifinite AW*-algebra.}

+\begin{rem} The terminology used to describe infinite AW*-algebras varies in the older literature.
+For example, what Kaplansky defines as ``purely infinite'' in his original paper \cite{Kap51} refers to the condition that we, following modern conventions, call ``properly infinite''. \end{rem}

+As in the von Neumann algebra case, all finite factors are simple C*-algebras.
+The Type III factors that are \emph{countably decomposable}, meaning those in which any family of pairwise orthogonal projections is at most countably infinite, are also simple.
+On the other hand, AW*-factors of Type I$_\infty$ or Type II$_\infty$ are not simple.
+We note that for von Neumann algebras, simplicity for Type III factors is equivalent to countable decomposability, but there exist (wild) simple Type III AW*-factors which are not countably decomposable (see e.g., \cite[Lemma 5.2]{Hamana}).

+An important concept throughout this paper will be the idea of compatibility of the AW*- (and/or W*-) structures of C*-algebras.
+In general, if $\mathcal{A}, \mathcal{B}$ are both AW*-algebras and $1 \in \mathcal{B} \subseteq \mathcal{A}$ is a unital inclusion of C*-algebras, the AW*-structure of $\B$ need not be the same as the AW*-structure of $\mathcal{A}$.